Stability Analysis of a Bose-Einstein Condensate Trapped in a Generic Potential: The spherical power law potential and the Gross--Pitaevskii equation

 while $n(r)=0$ outside of this region \footnote{ We are able to estimate the spatial extend $\bar{r}_{e}$ of the cloud in the dimensionless variables, through the condition $\bar{\mu}=\bar{V}(\bar{r})$, which in our case is given by

 This spatial extend fixes the regime of validity of the Thomas--Fermi approximation and consequently, also fixes the validity of the analysis followed in this paper.}.
 Here, $n(\bar{r})=|\bar{\phi}(\bar{r})|^{2}$ depicts the density of particles within the condensate in the Thomas--Fermi approximation.
+Therefore, the Thomas--Fermi approach is valid for systems at very low temperatures $T<T_{c}$, where $T_{c}$ is the condensation temperature, for weakly interacting systems, for sufficient large clouds, and when the kinetic energy is negligible with respect to the potential and the interaction ones.
+Additionally, the Thomas--Fermi approximation is valid near to the minima of the potential.
+Finally, we must add that the Thomas-Fermi approximation fails for trapped condensates near the edge of the cloud, due to the divergent behavior of the kinetic energy (i.e. the total kinetic energy per unit area diverges on the boundary of the system) \cite{DAL1}.